nic-dgl104-winter-2022/class-textbook/ch2/FP&PP/README.md

 <p align = "center"><img src="https://cloud.netlifyusercontent.com/assets/344dbf88-fdf9-42bb-adb4-46f01eedd629/004935cd-848e-4eb4-aefe-252ce0cfc041/fp-preview.png"></p>
+<p align = "center"> Image from <a href="https://www.smashingmagazine.com/2014/07/dont-be-scared-of-functional-programming/">Smashing Magazine</a></p>

 # Functional Programming and Functional Paradigms

 ## Intro

 Here, I will introduce you to functional programming and some of its paradigms.
-A new and learning programmer may be relucant to learn a different method to achieve the same result, especially when the functional approach can be a difficult approach to understand.
+A new and learning programmer may be reluctant to learn a different method to achieve the same result, especially when the functional approach can be a difficult approach to understand.
 However, Functional Programming and its paradigms are best served when software **evolves** over its lifetime, as it was so eloquently put here on [StackOverflow](https://stackoverflow.com/questions/2078978/functional-programming-vs-object-oriented-programming):

 > Object-oriented languages are good when you have a fixed set of operations on things, and as your code evolves, you primarily add new things.
 This can be accomplished by adding new classes which implement existing methods, and the existing classes are left alone.
 >